news-document-pipeline-htw-berlin/HTTP-API/README.md

 All queries and logic needed to return Elasticsearch data is implemented in `src/main/scala/de/htwBerlin/ai/inews/data/ArticleService.scala`, utilizing `elastic4s`.
 Articles are parsed into Scala classes with the help of the `ArticleHitReader`.

+## Running locally

+To run the API on your local machine you first have to connect to the Elasticsearch interface on the INews-Server via port forwarding.
+Therefore run `ssh -L 9200:localhost:9200 local@news.f4.htw-berlin.de`.
+After that the API should be able to access Elasticsearch.

 ## Build

 To simply create an executable file bundled with all dependencies we use `sbt-assembly` plugin, which is added in `project/plugins.sbt`.